klandestino/cursorial/readme.txt

 "Function Reference/query posts « Wordpress Codex")).
 The only difference is that you'll not be able to customize the loop with arguments. `query_cursorial_posts()` takes only one argument, and that's the name of the loop that you want to get posts from.
+If you omit this argument, the function will query posts from the first occuring registered loop.

 Example: